AnonymerNiklasistanonym/ShallowDiveBlog/content/en/posts/c-strings.md

      - Some special registers like the instruction pointer register: tracks the address of the next instruction to execute
      - SIMD/floating-point registers: AVX-$512$ allows up to $32 \times 512$-bit vector registers
      - Some legacy registers that remain largely unused
-     - **BUT** in reality on the microarchitecture level there are hundreds of more registers to enable out-of-order execution, pipelining, ...
+     - **BUT** in reality on the micro-architecture level there are hundreds of more registers to enable out-of-order execution, pipelining, ...
 2. **Stack**: *(in RAM, managed by CPU/OS)*

    ```c